biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 3rd Place

-Church:	Cedar Park A/G, "Ferocious", Bothell, WA
+* **Church**: Cedar Park A/G, "Ferocious", Bothell, WA
-Coaches:	Kari Brodin, Kristi Brodin (assistant)
+* **Coaches**: Kari Brodin, Kristi Brodin (assistant)
+* **Team**:
-Team:	Brittany Asahara
+    * Brittany Asahara
-Jenna-Jo Duffy
+    * Jenna-Jo Duffy
-Lauryn Duffy
+    * Lauryn Duffy
-Hillary Kunnanz
+    * Hillary Kunnanz
-Michael Smoak
+    * Michael Smoak
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Won against Harvest A/G, Fort Worth, TX 210 to -10
+  * Round 2: Won against First A/G, Lexington, NC 290 to 20
+  * Round 3: Won against Evangel A/G, Williamsville, NY 170 to 75
+  * Round 4: Won against First A/G #2, Lexington, KY 200 to 75
+  * Round 5: Won against Grace A/G, Syracuse, NY 75 to 70
+  * Round 6: Won against The Church at Briargate #1, Colorado Springs, CO 150 to 95
+  * Round 7: Won against New Life A/G, Ellendale, ND 215 to 45
 * **Round Robin**:
-Round 1: Won against Calvary A/G, Dunwoody, GA 200 to 70
+  * Round 1: Won against Calvary A/G, Dunwoody, GA 200 to 70
-Round 2: Lost to Braeswood A/G, Houston, TX 105 to 155
+  * Round 2: Lost to Braeswood A/G, Houston, TX 105 to 155
-Round 3: Won against Nixa A/G, Nixa, MO 170 to 120
+  * Round 3: Won against Nixa A/G, Nixa, MO 170 to 120
-Round 4: Lost to Calvary A/G, Toledo, OH 80 to 135
+  * Round 4: Lost to Calvary A/G, Toledo, OH 80 to 135
-Round 5: Won against Evangel A/G, Williamsville, NY 220 to 100
+  * Round 5: Won against Evangel A/G, Williamsville, NY 220 to 100
-Round 6: Lost to James River A/G, "Salt", Ozark, MO 35 to 80
+  * Round 6: Lost to James River A/G, "Salt", Ozark, MO 35 to 80
-Round 7: Won against Aurora First A/G, Aurora, CO 140 to 95
+  * Round 7: Won against Aurora First A/G, Aurora, CO 140 to 95
-Round 8: Lost to Crossway Church, Valencia, PA 100 to 160 Round 9: Won against Galena A/G, Galena, KS 135 to 80
+  * Round 8: Lost to Crossway Church, Valencia, PA 100 to 160
+  * Round 9: Won against Galena A/G, Galena, KS 135 to 80
-Round 10: Lost to Calvary Temple, Indianapolis, IN 110 to 150 Round 11: Won against Central A/G, Superior, WI 125 to 110
+  * Round 10: Lost to Calvary Temple, Indianapolis, IN 110 to 150
+  * Round 11: Won against Central A/G, Superior, WI 125 to 110
-Round 12: Lost to Tacoma Life Center, Tacoma, WA 105 to 120 Round 13: Won against The Church at Briargate #1, Colorado Springs, CO 160 to 65 Round 14: Won against First A/G, San Angelo, TX 115 to 75 Round 15: Lost to Christian Temple, Houston, TX 135 to 145 Round 16: Lost to Faith A/G, Orlando, FL 95 to 145 Round 17: Won against Cedar Park A/G, "Fast and Furious", Bothell, WA 140 to 125 Round 18: Lost to The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 75 to 80 Round 19: Lost to First A/G #1, Lexington, KY 135 to 150
+  * Round 12: Lost to Tacoma Life Center, Tacoma, WA 105 to 120
+  * Round 13: Won against The Church at Briargate #1, Colorado Springs, CO 160 to 65
+  * Round 14: Won against First A/G, San Angelo, TX 115 to 75
+  * Round 15: Lost to Christian Temple, Houston, TX 135 to 145
+  * Round 16: Lost to Faith A/G, Orlando, FL 95 to 145
+  * Round 17: Won against Cedar Park A/G, "Fast and Furious", Bothell, WA 140 to 125
+  * Round 18: Lost to The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 75 to 80
+  * Round 19: Lost to First A/G #1, Lexington, KY 135 to 150
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}